 - w: image width in pixel;

 - crop: it the aspect ratio w/h of the resized image is different from that of the original image, adjust the new image avoiding white spaces*;

 - maxOnly: resize with new values w and h only if the original image is larger than the resultant one (avoid the "grainy" effect when the image is already at its maximum size);

 - quality: the quality of the resized image (from 0 to 100, default: 90).

-* Applying w and h options together without crop options can generate different results according to used library (Imagick Shell Execute applies black bands in the leftover space, PHP Imagick Class stretch the image while JImage (GD) consider only the lower value between w and h).
+* Applying w and h options together without crop options can generate different results according to the used library (Imagick Shell Execute applies black bands in the leftover space, PHP Imagick Class stretches the image while JImage (GD) only considers the lower value between w and h).

 In the Size definitions from the plug-in Basic Options tab, you can define how to process every image type connected to a Joomla article (already published or still to write) using options in the form described above.
 Available image types are:

 - Default Size in Article to apply to all images within the article text;